 We will never share your Personal Data with any third party that intends to use it for direct marketing purposes, unless we have specifically told you and you have given us explicit permission to do this.

 We may share your Personal Data with our parent company, Pernod Ricard SA and with Pernod Ricard SA’s affiliates worldwide (these affiliates are collectively referred to as the “Pernod Ricard Group”).
+A list of Pernod Ricard SA’s affiliates can be found here.

 We share your Personal data for the purposes explained in Articles 3 and 4 above and also for the purposes of group purchasing and selling, security, accounting and administration.